angeljreyes/scratch-runner.nvim/README.md

 # scratch-runner.nvim
-Library plugin for quickly adding running capabilities to your scratch-runner configuration.
+Library plugin for quickly adding running capabilities to your `snacks.scratch` configuration.

 ## Requirements